afornerot/amatl-vscode/README.md

 ## 📦 Installation
 1. Download and install the extension from **VS Code Marketplace**.
-2. Configure your amatl.configDirectory if you wants.
+2. Configure your amatl.configDirectory if you wants witch your own template and style
 3. Open a Markdown file and save it to generate HTML/PDF.
+4. Use Amatl Sidebar for insert directives
+5. Add your own directives
+6. tape ./ or ../ to autocomple a route file

 ## ⚙️ Configuration